 Note: The Morello LLVM toolchain can be built from source for AArch64 Linux host systems.
-Use the sources from https://git.morello-project.org/morello/llvm-project-releases and the commands described in [Linux Toolchain].
+Use the sources from https://git. morello-project.org/morello/llvm-project-releases and the commands described in [Linux Toolchain].

-The current version of the emulator 2.0 can execute:
+The current version of the emulator 2.2 can execute:

-- statically linked purecap Morello applications, - dynamically linked purecap Morello applications (experimental support), - statically and dynamically linked hybrid Morello applications, - statically and dynamically linked AArch64 applications.
+- statically and dynamically linked purecap Morello applications, - statically and dynamically linked hybrid Morello applications, - statically and dynamically linked AArch64 applications.